keithj/deoxybyte-gzip/README.txt

 Introduction

-I needed a small set of zlib functions and the currently available pure Common Lisp that I know of are incomplete (with respect to reading ans writing) or too slow.
+I needed a small set of zlib functions and the currently available pure Common Lisp ones that I know of are incomplete (with respect to reading and writing) or too slow.

 In time I will build a Gray-streams implementation on top of this low-level code.